 Emoillient, Humectant....what does it all mean to you?
 Maybe a slightly better way to put that, what does it mean for you skin?
 You hear those words thrown around a lot when referring to skin care products, but how many of you actually know their definitions or can give an example of one?

 Let's start with Humectant.
 A simple, straight-forward answer: a substance used in cosmetics (and food) products to help retain moisture.
 These substances actually absorb the water from the air and hold the moisture in the skin.
 They are also very useful in skin care products for softening thickened or scaly skin.
 It goes to reason then, that for a humectant to be effective, it needs high humidity levels.
 Honey and glycerin are two examples of natural humectants.
+Check back tomorrow to lean how to choose a moisturizer that best suits your skin type.

 Hey Muddy Moose -